Maryborough (Vic.)

 Maryborough is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area and VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods for areas not covered by the first data set.
-Future population growth is anticipated to be lower quartile for non-metropolitan areas, with Maryborough expected to grow by 176 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 3.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future trends suggest lower quartile growth in national regional areas, with Maryborough (Vic.) expected to grow by 192 persons to 2041, reflecting a decrease of 3.4% over the 17-year period.

 Frequently Asked Questions - Population